bbc/simorgh/src/integration/README.md

 [DOM Testing Library](https://github.com/testing-library/dom-testing-library) provides testing utilities that encourage good testing practices.
 It provides methods to query the DOM for nodes in a way that's similar to how the user finds elements on the page.
 All queries available an be found [here](https://testing-library.com/docs/dom-testing-library/api-queries)

-## What is docblock pragma?
+## What is a docblock pragma?

 A docblock pragma is a specially-formatted comment at the top of a test file.
 We can use docblock pragmas to alter the environment that tests run in.

 ## What is the Given-When-Then stuff all about?

-The Given-When-Then formula is a template intended to guide the writing of acceptance tests for a User Story.
+The Given-When-Then formula is a template intended to guide the writing of acceptance tests for a user story.

 (Given) some context
 (When) some action is carried out